Búho Moteado

 Pacific Coast: - The Pacific lowlands, particularly in Chocó, provide suitable habitat.
 These regions are characterized by high humidity and lush tropical rainforests, making them ideal for Mottled Owls.

-Orinoco Region: In the eastern part of Colombia, particularly in Vaupés and Guainía, the Mottled Owl can also be found within the forested areas of this biodiverse environment.
+Orinoco Region: In the eastern part of the country, particularly in Vaupés and Guainía, the Mottled Owl can also be found within the forested areas of this biodiverse environment.

 Taxonomy